Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 9 Januari 2026 11.06.32 UTC
+- WIB: Jumat, 9 Januari 2026 12.36.10 UTC
-- WITA: Jumat, 9 Januari 2026 12.06.32 UTC
+- WITA: Jumat, 9 Januari 2026 13.36.10 UTC
-- WIT: Jumat, 9 Januari 2026 13.06.32 UTC
+- WIT: Jumat, 9 Januari 2026 14.36.10 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: motivational
+Kategori: inspirational